DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 also be determined by the actions and choices of you and the other players at the table.

-During an Adventure, the GM might announce an **Epic Event**, a series of trials meant to represent actions the party might have to take during a tense scenario.
+During an Adventure, the GM might announce an **Epic Event**, a series of trials meant to represent actions the party might have to take to navigate through a tense scenario.

-- The GM will reveal a TC and DR. One or more players can volunteer and decide which skill they want to use for the relevant check.
+- The GM will reveal a Target Card and the Difficulty Range.
+One or more players can volunteer and decide which skill they want to use for the relevant check.

-- Each player and the GM will take turns drawing on the TC to get a success with a matching suit.
+- Each player and the GM will take turns drawing on the Target Card to get a success with a matching suit.

-- Each TC is a collective success or failure, and the GM determines how many TCs are needed to resolve the Epic Event.
+- Each Target Card is a collective success or failure, and the GM determines how many successes are needed to resolve the Epic Event.

-At the end of an Epic Event, the GM will tell the party whether they were successful, and reveal what narrative consequences there are for their success or failure.
+At the end of an Epic Event, the GM will tell the party whether they were successful, and reveal the narrative consequences for their success or failure.

 ### Resting